{photo of floral bias tape trim by uklassinus}

 Step 5: With right sides together, fold the narrow tips of your parallelogram lengthwise to make a small square.

-Step 6: Once folded, offset the 1st row and pin in place.
-Then, match up the following lines while pinning in place with right sides together.
-You should have a tube like shape with 1″ of fabric offset at each end.
+You should now have a tube like shape with 1″ of fabric offset at each end.
 Sew a narrow 1/4″ seam.
-Press seam apart.
+Press seam open.

 Step 7: Starting at the first offset row of drawn lines, cut until you reach the end.